Agoric/documentation/main/ertp/guide/README.md

 Things end up with your Quatloos `purse` having 2 Quatloos (7 - 5), Alice's Quatloos `purse` having 5 more Quatloos in it, and the 5 Quatloos `payment` consumed when the transfer happened.

 The `E()` notation is a local "bridge" that lets you invoke methods on remote objects.
-It takes a local representative (a proxy) for a remote object as an argument and sends messages to it.
-The local proxy forwards all messages to the remote object to deal with. `E` must be used to send a message to the remote object.
-This is explained in more detail at the
-[`E()` section in the Distributed JavaScript page](/guides/js-programming/eventual-send.md).
+It takes a local representative (a [presence](/glossary/#presence)) for a remote object as an argument and sends messages to the remote object.
+This is explained in more detail at the [`E()` section in the Distributed JavaScript page](/guides/js-programming/eventual-send.md).

 ## Creating and using non-fungible assets